 Because we work with a lot of different software packages in this course, it is expected that you will be able to work on a machine where you have Administrative Privileges.
 Given this requirement, you will be unable to complete this course using lab or other public computers.

-These are the command line programs we support in this course:
+These are the command line programs supported in this course:

 These are the local servers we'll support in this course:

-In this course we often get questions about using different tools or services than what is suggested in the curriculum.
+In this course I often get questions about using different tools or services than what is suggested in the curriculum.

-The policy on this is always the same: we recommend you stick with the tools we suggest, but if you go off-course, you do so at your own risk.
+The policy on this is always the same: I strongly recommend you stick with the tools I suggest; if you go off-course, you do so at your own risk.

-It would be to your advantage to stick with our suggestions as that's what the lectures will pull from, that's what the notes are on, and that's what the teaching team is trained in.
-Furthermore, our suggestions have been tested to make sure they accommodate all the goals we have in this course.
-We'd like to avoid situations where students start off with a piece of software that works for tasks in Week 1 and 2, only to find out that something you need to accomplish in Week 8 can't be done.
+It would be to your advantage to stick with my suggestions as that's what the lectures/notes will pull from.
+Furthermore, my suggestions have been tested to make sure they accommodate all the goals we have in this course.
+I'd like to avoid situations where students start off software that works for tasks in Week 1 and 2, only to find out that something you need to accomplish in Week 8 can't be done.